opeeyum/CS_Subjects/oops.md

-# What is OBJECT-ORIENTED PROGRAMMING?
+# What is Object-Oriented Programming?
 Object-oriented programming is a programming paradigm built on the concept of objects.

 In Other Words, it is an approach to problem-solving where all computations are carried out using objects.